Matsura clan: Matsura Takanobu

 Matsura Takanobu was born in 1529, and would become a daimyo.
 He established good relations with the Chinese sea king, Wang Zhi.
 From the 1550s to 1562, Portuguese traders stayed at Hirado Castle, as well as other locations.
-Takanobu's wish to please the Portuguese Christian missionaires influenced him to warmly receive Christian missionary, Francis Xavier.
+Takanobu's wish to please the Portuguese Christian missionaries influenced him to warmly receive Christian missionary, Francis Xavier.
 This was only at first.
 By 1557, after Padre Gaspar Vilela baptized multiple people in the Hirado domain of Takanobu's vassal, Dom Antonio Koteda Yatsutsune.
 His method of evangelization involved burning and destroying Buddhist images.
 Because of this, in 1558, Takunobe expelled the padre from the clan's territory, and it was ruled no missionary would be allowed to stay there for five years.
 Jesuits warned Portuguese traders not to go to Hirado, but they disregarded the advice and went in 1562.
 They lost most of their goods in a fire, which was acknowledged or ordered by Takanobu.
 In 1565, the Portuguese listened when the Jesuits warned Captain-Major Dom João Pereira, with his Great Ship and his companion galiot, to steer over to the domain of the Christian daimyo Omura Sumitada in Fukuda.
 Takanobu conspired with Sakai merchants to mobilize a fleet of eighty vessels with the goal of seizing the Portuguese ships and goods.
 In the Battle of Fukuda Bay, the galiot's artillery drove Takanobu's forces off, "inflicting severe casualties on the attackers and demonstrating the superiority of Western weapons."

 In the late 1560s, the Ouchi in northern Kyushu fell, and their territory was fought for by the rivaling forces of Otomo Sorin and Mori Motonari.
 The Otomo took control of most of northern Kyushu by autumn 1569.
 Takanobu retired in 1568 and was succeeded by his son, Matsura Shigenobu.